steve-guillouzic-gc/errers/README.rst

 ============

 ERRERS runs on Python 3, more specifically version 3.6 or more recent.
-Version 3.1.1 was tested on Microsoft Windows 10, Apple macOS 14, and Debian GNU/Linux 12.
+Version 3.1.1 was tested on Microsoft Windows 10 and 11, Apple macOS 14, and Debian GNU/Linux 12.
 It uses the third-party regex module if available (https://pypi.org/project/regex), as it allows for faster execution, but defaults back to the standard re module if not.